cynthia-okoduwa/DevOps-projects/Project14.md

 - Select GitHub as where you store your code.
 ![pix3](https://user-images.githubusercontent.com/74002629/192139882-c6beac02-30eb-4a06-8206-41f087948fc4.PNG)

-- Create Access token, then enter the newly create Access token.
-Login to GitHub & Generate an Access
+- Create access token, then enter the newly create access token.
+Login to GitHub & generate an Access
 ![pix4](https://user-images.githubusercontent.com/74002629/192139886-5f9d8281-2222-454a-9563-73711414fecc.PNG)

 - Copy Access token and paste in the new pipeline, then connect.